 New California Wildfire Grows To Over 8,000 Acres Overnight

-Mandatory evacuations for more than 7,500 people in the Los Angeles area are in place after a wildfire began late Thursday, before quickly spreading to cover over 8,000 acres overnight.
+Mandatory evacuations for more than 7,500 people in the Los Angeles area are in place after a wildfire began late Thursday before quickly spreading to cover more than 8,000 acres overnight.
 The Maria Fire is the latest addition to California's busy 2019 fire season.

-As of Friday morning, the fire is completely uncontained.
-Authorities said late Thursday that about 1,800 structures had been threatened by the wildfire, and that efforts to contain the fire had been complicated by a civilian drone.
+As of Friday morning, the fire was completely uncontained.
+Authorities said late Thursday that about 1,800 structures had been threatened by the wildfire and that efforts to contain the fire had been complicated by a civilian drone.

 "Earlier this evening, our firefighting aerial efforts were hampered by someone flying an unmanned aerial system in the area," said Ventura County Sheriff Bill Ayub.
 "This created quite a dangerous situation.
 Not only is it illegal, but it hampers our firefighting efforts."